how to get a medical license

 Jurisprudence Exam

-Certain states may require you to take an exam in jurisprudence that tests your understanding of the laws governing medical care in your state and regulations.
+Certain states may require you to take a jurisprudence exam, testing your understanding of the laws governing medical care and regulations in the state.

 Supervision and Collaboration Agreements